 Joshua Burd, Real Estate NJ | June 12, 2025

-The developers of 130 F Avenue have secured $58 million in funding for the project, expected to deliver 197 apartments along with ground-floor retail.
-The development is just steps from Bayonne’s vibrant Broadway corridor, and the Hudson-Bergen Light Rail’s 22nd Street Station, which will offer residents direct connections to Jersey City and Hoboken PATH stations.
+The developers of 130 F Avenue have secured $58 million in funding for the project, expected to deliver 197 apartments and ground-floor retail.
+The site is near Bayonne’s Broadway corridor and the Hudson-Bergen Light Rail 22nd Street Station, providing residents with direct connections to Jersey City and Hoboken PATH stations.

 JERSEY CITY—Jersey City’s West Side Square Tops Off as Phase Two Moves Forward